WELCOME TO THE REPLAY OF OUR LIVE STREAMED ZUMBA CLASSES

 Make sure your speakers are on and the video is not on mute.

-Please ensure that your video is not muted by clicking the sound button on the right side of the bar (image above).
+Please ensure that your video is not muted by clicking the sound button on the left side of the bar (featured in image above).
 There should be no slash through it.

 The second button from the right of image above will allow you to chromecast to your TV.
 You will need to access the website on google chrome to do this.